 Jails and prisons now hold ten times more mentally ill patients than hospitals do & 630,000 Americans exit prison/jail every day.

-Sheriffs and Police officers don’t sign up for and are not qualified to provide mental health services and they often do a poor job at it.
+Sheriffs and Police officers don’t sign up for duty and …. are not qualified to provide mental health services to the people in their squad cars and jails.

 Recently released from jail drug dealers are unable to find work and have to eat.
 Few employment opportunities exist for ex felons and going back to the street to hustle more dope is a last resort but it works until he gets caught.
 A similar argument works for the teen girls prostituting themselves out of Florida’s privatized group homes.